mozilla/infosec.mozilla.org/docs/guidelines/aws_security.md

 ## Use a strong unique password for the root user

 * How to : Generate a password with a password manager and store that password in a password manager protected by MFA or offline as it is rarely if ever needed.
-One way to store the MFA offline is to use the infosec [security backup service](https://mana.mozilla.org/wiki/display/SECURITY/Security+backup+service)
+One way to store the MFA offline is to store it in a safe deposit box, or a similar physical safe solution.
+For example, Mozilla uses the infosec [security backup service](https://mana.mozilla.org/wiki/display/SECURITY/Security+backup+service)
 * Audited : False
 * Rationale
     - [Non-unique passwords are risky](https://wiki.mozilla.org/Security/Fundamentals#password-reuse)